Jekyll One

 git config --global user.email "<you@example.com>" (1)

-1 Replace <you@example.com> by your personal email address
+1 Replace <you@example.com> with your personal email address.

 How to manage J1 projects

 Creating and starting a J1 project is very easy.
-Already after a handful of steps you have arrived, and you can start your new website.
-The next sections describe all the details on the steps for managing J1 projects.
+After only a handful of steps you will have a new website ready to go.
+The next few sections walk through every step in detail.

-• start a project and run the included website
+• start the project and open the included website

 A project consists of several files and folders.
-A typical structure of a J1 project is shown below:
+A typical structure of a J1 project looks like this:

 J1 Project structure